vatsake/php-asic-e/readme.md

 use Vatsake\AsicE\Container\UnsignedContainer;
 use Vatsake\AsicE\Crypto\SignAlg;

+// Configure TSA (and OCSP) endpoints
-// Configure TSA and OCSP endpoints AsiceConfig::setOcspUrl(/* OCSP URL */)
+// If setting OCSP endpoint here, it will only use that endpoint AsiceConfig::setOcspUrl(/* OCSP URL */)
     ->setTsaUrl(/* TSA URL */);